 An abbreviation of the name of a Metathesaurus source vocabulary.
-In some cases, the year is also indicated.
+Starting with 2002AD, the SAB can be represented by either the RSAB (root source abbreviation or VSAB (versioned source abbreviation).
 Allowed values are listed in Appendix B, Section B.2, Vocabulary Source Abbreviations and in the SABDOC Bonus file available at: